Prag8855/aab/content/guides/work-visa.md

 ## How to apply in your home country

-You can also apply for a Blue Card **before you move to Germany**.[^26] This is **cheaper and safer**, because when you arrive in Germany, you can already start working.[^34]
+You can also apply for a work visa **before you move to Germany**.[^26] This is **cheaper and safer**, because when you arrive in Germany, you can already start working.[^34]

 To apply in your home country:

 1. Get an appointment at [the German embassy or consulate in your country](https://www.auswaertiges-amt.de/en/aussenpolitik/laenderinformationen).
 2. Submit your application documents.
 The required documents are different in each country.
 The list is on the embassy or consulate's website.
 3. Receive a [[National Visa]].
 It lets you to move to Germany and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
-4. After you arrive in Germany, convert your National Visa into a Blue Card.
+4. After you arrive in Germany, convert your National Visa into a work visa.

 ### 1. Get an appointment at the German embassy or consulate